UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_13.md

 Notes:

-Both points are “USA” cities but the second one we can now see why the model was more confident in this one.
-This city is likely in Alaska but the model doesn’t know that and predicts more so on how close it lies to the decision boundary.
+Both points are “USA” cities but we can now see why the model was so confident in both examples.

+The “USA” city it got wrong is likely in Alaska but the model doesn’t know that and predicts more so on how close and on which side it lies to the decision boundary.

 ---